 I don't know if those files are supposed to be part of the standard Windows 10 build or not but the qgis package should either check for them or just include them.
 I see the files msvcp100.dll and msvcr100.dll were included.

-#2 Updated by Mark Wilkinson over 2 years ago
+#2 Updated by Mark Wilkinson about 3 years ago

 - Assignee set to Jürgen Fischer

 I looked at the postinstall.log and I see lines where the various versions of Visual C++ Redistribution Package files (2008, 2010, 2013 and 2015) were executed then deleted.
 I looked in the QGIS folders and found, in addition to the msvcx100.dll files mentioned above, msvcx110.dll and msvcx140.dll files so I have no idea why the 120 versions were missed.